ljufa/rsplayer/docs/configuration.md

 - **Enable visualization:** Displays a real-time visualization on the player page during playback.
 When enabled, a visualizer button appears on the player controls.
 Press **V** or click the button to cycle through 12 different styles (NeonBar, Spectrum, Wave, Circular, Lissajous, Particles, Mirror, Starfield, DNA, Plasma, Tunnel, Bounce).
 Your preferred visualizer is saved automatically.
 - **Enable loudness normalization (EBU R128):** When enabled, playback volume is automatically adjusted to match a target loudness level using the EBU R128 standard.
 Loudness analysis runs in the background while playback is stopped — each song is measured once and the result is stored permanently.
 Progress can be tracked on the Library Statistics page.
+- **Normalization source:** Selects where the gain value comes from.
+Only visible when loudness normalization is enabled.
+  - **Auto** *(default)*: Uses track-level gain from file tags if present; falls back to RSPlayer's own EBU R128 calculated loudness.
+Best choice for mixed libraries.
+  - **File tags — track gain**: Reads `REPLAYGAIN_TRACK_GAIN` or `R128_TRACK_GAIN` directly from the file.
+Works for files already tagged by an external tool (foobar2000, beets, MusicBrainz Picard, etc.).
+  - **File tags — album gain**: Reads `REPLAYGAIN_ALBUM_GAIN` or `R128_ALBUM_GAIN` from the file.
+Useful for preserving intended loudness relationships across an album.
+  - **Calculated**: RSPlayer's original behavior — EBU R128 integrated loudness measured in the background and normalized to the configured target LUFS.
 - **Target loudness (LUFS):** Sets the target loudness level for normalization, from -30 to -5 LUFS (default: -18).
-Only visible when loudness normalization is enabled.
+Only visible when the normalization source is set to **Auto** or **Calculated**.

 ## DSP Settings